HKUST-CSIT5970-25S/assignment-1-YiboXuu/README.md

    - **Reason for Configuration**:
      The default settings ensure consistency across EC2 instance comparisons.
 7-Zip is chosen because it is a widely recognized benchmark for CPU performance, reflecting real-world workloads like data processing.
    - **Result Interpretation**:
-     The output provides a **score** representing the number of compression operations completed per second. **Higher scores indicate better CPU performance**.
+     The output provides MIPS, MIPS stands for Million Instructions Per Second, which represents the number of compression operations completed per second. **Higher scores indicate better CPU performance**.
+For example, If a CPU achieves 4125 MIPS in a compression test, it means the CPU can execute 4.125 billion instructions per second for that specific workload.

 2. **Memory Performance Test**:
    - **Configuration**: